bcampbell/glod/examples/glod/content/index.md

 ## URL policy

-It's assumed that you have fully control over how your web server maps URLs to pages.
+It's assumed that you have full control over how your web server maps URLs to pages.

 Glod aims to produce nice clean urls like: